 This post is also available in: Italiano (Italian)

 The good news is that you can definitely add it to your itinerary even if you are spending only one night in my city.
-If you read my one day self guided walking tour of Naples, know that “Christmas Alley” can be added to that one, or you can just plan a whole day just to discover the oldest part of Naples, stopping by a few museums and Churches.
+If you read my one day self guided walking tour of Naples, know that “Christmas Alley” can be added to that one, or you can just plan a whole day just to discover the oldest part of Naples, stopping by a few museums and Churches and enjoying Naples cafe (hopefully you already read our guide to tipping in Italy so you know what to do and say), which is the best espresso in Italy!

 If you do visit with your significant other, make sure to visit also the most romantic spots in Naples: they aren’t too far away from San Gregorio Armeno!